ZachBeta/neural_rps/README.md

 # Neural Rock Paper Scissors

-A neural network-based implementation of Rock Paper Scissors using Proximal Policy Optimization (PPO) in Go.
+A neural network-based implementation of Rock Paper Scissors using different approaches and languages.

 ## Overview

-This project implements a neural network agent that learns to play Rock Paper Scissors using reinforcement learning.
-The agent uses a Proximal Policy Optimization (PPO) algorithm to learn optimal strategies against a random opponent.

-Additionally, the project includes an AlphaGo-style implementation for Tic-Tac-Toe that demonstrates the core principles of the AlphaGo algorithm in a simpler environment.
+This project explores different implementations of neural networks for playing Rock Paper Scissors:

+1. **C++ Implementation** - The original implementation with basic neural network functionality
+2. **Golang Implementation** - An improved implementation with better readability, performance, and development setup
+3. **AlphaGo-Style Demo** - A demonstration of AlphaGo-like techniques applied to Tic-Tac-Toe

 ## Features